2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. Document CDN / Asset management
 1. Document Formula improvements
 1. Document new data sources API
-1. Standardize / complete `IDataBuilder` API
 1. finish Custom DataSources

 ## Priorities for v15 LTS

+1. ✅ IDataService completed
+1. ✅...and documented
 1. New WYSIWYG mode completed (and documented)
 1. Data-conversion of entities to json in attribute...
 1. Improve Oqtane Pages DS to also respect settings - @STV